abhishekgarg120/abhishekgarg120.github.io/README.md

 -   Collaborate with IT, DevOps, and legal teams to secure digital assets and intellectual property.
 -   Manage the deployment and maintenance of security tools, reducing vulnerabilities.
 -   Collaborate with senior leadership to align IT security initiatives with business goals, ensuring that security measures support overall company growth and innovation.
+-   Developing VFX studio's pipeline for IO requirements, integrating with softwares like ShotGrid, Ftrack.

 **Director / Founder**
 _Chace Software Solutions | Maharashtra, India | July 2021 - Present_